nasa-gibs/worldview-options-eosdis/common/config/metadata/smap/UncorrectedBrightnessTemperature.md

 The Soil Moisture Active Passive (SMAP) "Uncorrected Brightness Temperature" layers display brightness temperatures (TBs) uncorrected for the presence of water in kelvins for the horizontal (H) and vertical (V) polarizations of the fore and aft scans from the SMAP radiometer.
 At the L-band frequency used by SMAP, the TB of the land surface is proportional to its emissivity multiplied by its physical temperature.

 The SMAP spacecraft carries two instruments, a radar (active) and a radiometer (passive), that together make global measurements of land surface soil moisture and freeze/thaw state.
 It is useful for monitoring and predicting natural hazards such as floods and droughts, understanding the linkages between Earth’s water, energy and carbon cycles, and reducing uncertainties in predicting weather and climate.
+The imagery resolution is 2 km and sensor resolution is 36 km.
+The temporal resolution is daily and temporal availability for viewing in Worldview/Global Imagery Browse Services (GIBS) is 31 March 2015 - present.

 ## Source
 Data Product: [SMAP L1C Radiometer Half-Orbit 36 km EASE-Grid Brightness Temperatures](http://nsidc.org/data/SPL1CTB)